cuga-rajal/supercar_plus/README.md

 impact and simplifies car scripting compared to previous versions.
 If you are using a version older than 2.0 we recommend updating.

-If you are upgrading a vehicle that already on a recent version (1.80 or newer) and using a Config file for your settings, version 2.0 will work as a drop-in replacement without changing any settings.
-But there is an opportunity to reduce the script count on the car with some upgrading steps.

 The major changes from version 1.x are
     1) Overall process to script a new car is much simpler than before
     2) Separate wheel scripts are no longer needed (but it supports old wheel scripts)